Abdullah0703/Simplifi/README.md

 # Simplifi Project

-This is a Java Spring Boot application designed to connect with a MySQL database.
+This is a Java Spring Boot application for SimplifiPay Assessment

 ## ✅ Prerequisites